 Radiographic evaluation of the brain through magnetic resonance imaging (MRI) can identify brain abnormalities that may be present even in the absence of overt focal neurologic signs and symptoms.
 Specifically, white matter hyperintensities (abnormalities in the brain that show up as areas of increased brightness on MRI) and silent strokes (also referred to as silent brain infarcts) on MRI have been associated with cognitive impairment, dementia, depression, and an increased risk of stroke.
 Hypertension has consistently been documented as a risk factor for both white matter hyperintensities and silent brain infarcts.
 Central pressures represent the direct pressures that are transmitted to the brain and monitoring of central pressures provides additional risk data.
-The risk of vascular events is associated with elevated central pressures and the risks are at least as high, and in some studies, higher than that associated with brachial pressures.
+The risk of vascular events is associated with elevated central pressures and these risks have been shown in multiple studies to be superior, and in others, at least as high than that associated with brachial pressures.